bixgomez/gicinema/wp-content/plugins/gicinema-plugin/README.md

   File: `wp-content/plugins/gicinema-plugin/function__update_agile_shows_array.php`
 - What it does
   - Fetches the Agile Ticketing JSON feed and caches the raw JSON string in the transient `agile_shows_array` for 12 hours.
-  - Appends a cache‑buster (`_ts`) to the URL; sets headers (`Accept`, `User‑Agent`, `Referer`) to avoid WAF/proxy oddities.
+  - Appends a cache-buster (`_ts`) to the URL; sets headers (`Accept`, `User-Agent`, `Referer`) to avoid WAF/proxy oddities.
   - Uses WordPress HTTP API (`wp_remote_get`) with timeout and redirection handling.
-  - Strips UTF‑8 BOM if present and validates JSON.
-If initial attempt fails, retries once with stricter headers and a different cache‑buster.
+  - Strips UTF-8 BOM if present and validates JSON.
+If initial attempt fails, retries once with stricter headers and a different cache-buster.
-  - On success: stores the response body (string) in the transient; on failure: deletes transient and logs HTTP code/content‑type/length and body snippet(s).
+  - On success: stores the response body (string) in the transient; on failure: deletes transient and logs HTTP code/content-type/length and body snippet(s).
 - Admin UI: `Grand Illusion Cinema → Update Agile Shows Array`
   File: `page__update_agile_array.php` — posts to the function above and shows a detailed log.
 - Cron: scheduled every 23 minutes